anaconda71/Landxcape_LX790_WIFI/README.md

 - Easy control from a website
 - Home Assistant integration easily possible
 - Easily can be disable Hunter X2 wifi irrigation controller during lawn mowing

+### MQTT Summary
+Send to the broker:
+- your_topic/battery  -> Battery level in %
+- your_topic/rssi     -> RSSI in dBm
+- your_topic/mode     -> LX790 mode
+- your_topic/msg      -> LX790 actual message
+- your_topic/msg2     -> LX790 actual message for HA integration
+- your_topic/SW_VER   -> ESP32 current SW

+Send to LX790
+- your_topic/CMD      -> STOP, START, DOCK

+your_topic can be set up on the web config portal.

 ### Requirements
 #### Hardware